Abbe98/abbe98.github.com/_posts/2016-02-04-digging-deeper-with-heritage-data and a-geocoder.md

 ---
 layout: post
 title: Digging Deeper with Heritage Data and a Geocoder
 description: This article describes a reverse geocoding experiment preformed on heritage data.
-I'm using reverse geocoding to be able to improve location based search.
+I'm using reverse geocoding to be able to improve location-based search.
 image: https://byabbe.se/assets/soch-logo.jpg
 tags:
   - soch
 ---

 This article describes a reverse geocoding experiment preformed on Swedish heritage data provided by the SOCH API.
-I'm using reverse geocoding and a bit of magic to be able to improve location based search by being able to return items that isn't georefrenced.
+I'm using reverse geocoding and a bit of magic to be able to improve location-based search by being able to return items that isn't georefrenced.
 This practice can be applied on almost any dataset.

 **A friend of mine pointed out** that this could be achieved by selecting location names using a usual bounding box.
 The reason I decided to go with reverse geocoding(expect the fact that's more fun) is that it's more flexible, you can use it along a path or just with a single point without building some rubbish estimated bounding box.

-SOCH contains about 1.6 million georefrenced object all accessible from a map, but if you are doing research on a location you will need more then just the georefrenced objects.
+SOCH contains about 1.6 million georefrenced objects, all accessible from a map, but if you are doing research on a location you will need more than just the georefrenced objects.
 You will probably end up making a few searches(both free text and location text) on multiply place names in addition to your bounding box search.

 All those searches can be automated from the bounding box search.